Asylum seekers not reporting to Home Office ‘will be found’, vows minister

 Asylum seekers who have stopped reporting to the Home Office after being earmarked for deportation to Rwanda “will be found”, a Cabinet minister has said.

-On Tuesday, Health Secretary Victoria Atkins told Sky News that the Home Office was “used to this” and law enforcement agencies had “a range of measures” to find and remove people who were not reporting as required.
+On Tuesday, Health Secretary Victoria Atkins told Sky News that the Home Office is “used to this” and law enforcement agencies have “a range of measures” to find and remove people who are not reporting as required.

 She said: “We want the message to go out loud and clear that if somebody doesn’t report as they should do, they shouldn’t think that they’ll get away with it.
 They will be found.”